We've already done the research for you.

 The following eBooks and digital audiobooks are available to NAR members:

-How to Increase the Value of Your Company (Adobe eReader and Kindle)
+How to Increase the Value of Your Company (Kindle, eBook)

 Have an idea for a real estate topic?
 Send us your suggestions.